Coolant leaks are one of the most common car mishaps that a driver can encounter.

 Heater cores are considered a more complicated repair for one reason only: they are very hard to access in most cars.

-Main reason of damage here is material fatigue.
+The main reason of damage here is material fatigue.

 Patience is key here if you want to make this a DIY job.
 The dismantling and putting together everything is, on most car models, painstaking.